komali2/blog/content/posts/bootcamp-job-search.md

 of programming challenges such as Leetcode, Hackerrank, or Project Euler.

 The first step to a coding challenge is to close your laptop and pull out a notebook and pencil.
-This emulates the environment you'll be doing a programming
+This emulates the environment in which you'll be doing a programming
 challenge: the whiteboard.
 I'm pulling this advice straight out of Cracking the Coding Interview.
 This will massively improve your psuedocode ability.
 Focus on writing quickly but with neat handwriting, and write enough detail that your code can easily be transferred to a computer and run, as this is what companies like Google do immediately after your interview.

-Use the pencil and paper to solve problem, writing out your entire programming solution.
+Use the pencil and paper to solve the problem, writing out your entire programming solution.
 When you have a solution, point out the potential downsides of your solution.
 Write what the time complexity is and justify this with math.
 Then, if you can, write a second solution, ideally a better one, or at the very least